Global Citizenship Education

 UNESCO states that Global Citizen Education (GCEd) aims to empower learners of all ages to assume active roles, both locally and globally, in building more peaceful, tolerant, inclusive and secure societies.

-As a starting point, UM students and teachers have identified an evolving framework to tailor GCEd to their programmes and to guide the development of a repertory of GCEd activities.
-It specifies three major pillars and skills, values and attitudes which are going along with that.
+As a starting point, UM students and teachers identified an evolving framework to tailor GCEd to their programmes and to guide the development of a repertoire of GCEd activities.
+It specified three major pillars and skills, values and attitudes which accompany them.

 On the following pages you will find explanations of each of the elements if you click on the relevant links.
 There is also information about past and upcoming events, how GCEd is being implemented in the faculties as well as through student initiatives.

-If you want to get more information on GCEd in general, related concepts, as well as information on partners, do also check our resources page for further information.
+If you are looking for more information on GCEd in general, related concepts, as well as information on partners, please check our resources page.